-- 2.1 This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSIE) 2023 and Working Together to Safeguard Children (WTTSC 2018) and the Governance Handbook.
+- 2.1 This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSIE) 2024 and Working Together to Safeguard Children (WTTSC 2023) and the Governance Handbook.
 We comply with this guidance and the procedures set out by the Leeds Safeguarding Children partnership (LSCP). - 2.2 This policy is also based on the following legislation and guidance:

-Part 3 of the schedule to the Education (Independent School Standards) Regulations 2014, which places a duty on academies and independent schools to safeguard and promote the welfare of pupils at the school
+Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils.